 - Save your changes by clicking Save changes.

-- From the sign in page on either twitter.com, mobile.twitter.com, Twitter for Android or Twitter for iPhone, select the Forgot password? link or click here.
+- From the sign in page on either twitter.com, mobile.twitter.com, or the Twitter app (Android or iOS), select the Forgot password? link or click here.

-- Enter your email address or Twitter username.
+- Enter your email address, phone number, or Twitter username.

 - Check your email inbox.
 Twitter will immediately send a message to your account's email address.

 - Click the reset link in that email.

 - From the Forgot password? page and enter your mobile number, email address, or Twitter username.